Geodesic Length Distribution in Sparse Network Ensembles: Sparse general random network

-To define the initial condition $\omegaaf_1$, we require percolation probabilities in $V$.
-Let $\rho(x)$ be the probability that a node located at $x$ is on the giant component.
-Following the same argument as for the ensemble average model, and replacing the sum over nodes by $n$ times the integral over node space, we can write $\rho(x)=1-\exp\left(n\int_V\log\left(1-\nu(x,y)\rho(y)\right)d\mu(y)\right)$.
-Since $\nu=\order{n^{-1}}$ almost everywhere, we can use a first-order approximation for the logarithm to write $\rho$ as the solution to a self-consistent integral equation:
+\paragraph*{Percolation probability} To define the initial condition $\omegaaf_1(\cdot,\cdot)$ we require percolation probabilities in $V$.
+As in Sec. \ref{sec:perc_prob}, let be the probability that a node at $x$ is on the giant component.
+Following the same argument as for the SEAN model, and replacing the sum over nodes by $n$ times the integral over node space, we can asymptotically write $\rho(\cdot)$ as the solution to a self-consistent integral equation analogous to Eq. \eqref{eq:gcc_consistency}:

-This leads to the base case (analogous to Eq. \ref{eq:prob_connect_exact}):
+This leads to the base case, analogous to Eq. \eqref{eq:prob_connect_exact}:

-needed to solve Eq. \ref{eq:spd_main_general}.
+needed to solve Eq. \eqref{eq:spd_main_general}.

-\paragraph*{Closed-form bound of the SPLD.} Under the approximations made for the ensemble average model, we obtain a set of equations analogous to Eq. \ref{eq:spd_analytic} for the closed-form (bound) of the SPLD:
+\paragraph*{Closed form of the GLD} Applying asymptotic approximations identical to those made for the SEAN model, we obtain a set of equations analogous to Eq. \eqref{eq:spd_analytic} for the closed form of the GLD:

-To our knowledge, there is no alternative means to analytically access the SPLD for sparse general random graph families with independent edges.
-Substituting the base case of $\omegaaf_1(x,y)$ in Eq. \ref{eq:spd_general_omega}, we can write:
+To our knowledge, this is the best first-order approximation that allows one to analytically access the GLD for sparse general random network families with conditionally independent edges, in both subcritical and supercritical regimes.
+Substituting $\omegaaf_1(x,y)$ in Eq. \eqref{eq:spd_general_omega} yields:

-From Eq. \ref{eq:spd_general_psi}, the survival function at length $l$ is encoded by the sum of iterated integrals.
+From Eqs. \eqref{eq:spd_general_psi} and \eqref{eq:spd_analytic_general_omega}, the closed form of the survival function of the GLD is encoded by the sum of iterated integrals.

-\paragraph*{Integral operator.} Due to sparsity, we can define a compact integral operator $T$ on the space of functions in $V$ (see Appendix \ref{sec:apdx_general_sparsity}):
+\paragraph*{Integral operator} Viewing the expected adjacency matrix $\avg{\mat{A}}$ of the SEAN model as a linear operator acting on an $n$-dimensional vector space, it is convenient to define an analogous integral operator $T$ for the SGRN model acting on the space of functions in $V$, whose kernel is given by $n$ times the connectivity kernel: